michael-grunder/shsuggest/README.md

 To edit the file from the CLI, use `shsuggest --config set <key> <value>`.
 Values are validated before being written—numeric fields reject invalid numbers and the `model` entry is checked against the models registered with your local Ollama instance.
 Pass `default`, `none`, or `null` as the value to remove an override and fall back to the built-in defaults.
+Older `key=value` files are still recognized, and the next call to `shsuggest --config set …` will convert them to TOML automatically.